andrejbauer/mathematics-and-computation/_posts/2006-03-27-sometimes-all-functions-are-continuous.md

 > **Definition:** A _function_ $f : A \to B$ is a computational procedure which takes as an input $x \in A$ and yields as output a uniquely determined $y \in B$.

-We have left out many details here, but the basic intuition is clear: &#8220;It ain&#8217;'t a function if it can&#8217;'t be computed&#8221;.
+We have left out many details here, but the basic intuition is clear: “It ain''t a function if it can''t be computed”.
 Now we return to the sign function defined above.
 Is it a function?
 In order to compute $\mathrm{sgn}(x)$, we must for any given real number $x$ discover whether it is negative, zero, or positive.
 So suppose we inspect the digits of $x$ for a while and discover, say, that the first billion of them are all zero.
 Then $\mathrm{sgn}(x)$ is either $0$ or $1$, but we cannot tell which.
 In fact, no finite amount of computation will guarantee that we will be able to tell whether $x=0$ or $x > 0$.
 Since infinite amount of computation is impossible in finite time (please do not drag in quantum computing, it does not help) the sign function cannot be computed.
 It is not a function!

 An argument similar to the one above shows that we cannot hope to compute a function $f : \mathbb{R} \to \mathbb{R}$ at a point of discontinuity.
 With a more formal treatment we could prove: